Originally from Maryland and currently a resident of the Detroit area

 Recent Off-Broadway design includes Riddle of the Trilobites at the New Victory Theatre.
 Additional costume design credits include shows with Flint Repertory Theatre, Detroit Public Theatre, Williamston Theatre, Flint Youth Theatre, Tipping Point Theatre, Water Works Theatre Company, Wild Swan Theatre, Mosaic Youth Theatre, and the Wharton Center for the Performing Arts.
-She has worked with the Michigan Opera Theatre as Wardrobe Mistress, stitcher, and craftsperson.
-She has also worked as a props designer at the Purple Rose Theatre Company, the Wharton Center, and Detroit Public Theatre.
+Kate has worked with the Michigan Opera Theatre as Wardrobe Supervisor, stitcher, and craftsperson.
+They have also worked as a props designer at the Purple Rose Theatre Company, the Wharton Center, and Detroit Public Theatre.

-Regardless of her role in a particular production, Katherine is most passionate about new theatre and loves to work on contemporary plays and world premieres.
-Related to this, she has a playwriting background.
-Her work has been featured in several play festivals, including the Detroit Fringe Festival, BoxFest, the Short and Sweet Playfest in Ohio (where her play "con/tact" won first place), and the Open Theatre Project in Boston (where her play "I Scream, You Scream" was a finalist).
+Regardless of their role in a particular production, Katherine is most passionate about new theatre and loves to work on contemporary plays and world premieres.
+Related to this, they have a playwriting background.
+Their work has been featured in several play festivals, including the Detroit Fringe Festival, BoxFest, the Short and Sweet Playfest in Ohio (where their play "con/tact" won first place), and the Open Theatre Project in Boston (where their play "I Scream, You Scream" was a finalist).

-When not working in professional theatre, Katherine loves to cook whole-food, plant-based meals (follow her on Instagram at www.instagram.com/kaleandkate), sing, travel, and read.
+When not working in professional theatre, Katherine loves to cook whole-food, plant-based meals (follow them on Instagram at www.instagram.com/kaleandkate), travel, and read.

 News and Reviews